mdelarette/bgg/README.md

 ### Selected

-Adjust tehe number of players (in future age and other parameters)
+Adjust the number of players (in future age and other parameters)

 And voilà !
 A list of filtered games for your party !